bugsb/rtl8723de/README.md

 # Test the module on a test PC before using it on a working PC.

 # rtl8723de
-Realtek RTL8723DE module for Linux kernel version 5
+Realtek RTL8723DE module for Linux kernel version 5 or above

 Install: